Spiders in Seattle?

 Really, the thing we're concerned about is whether or not the spider is venomous enough to present a danger.
 While pretty much all spiders are venomous to some extent, very few are harmful to humans.
 Believe it or not, the spider is in fact more afraid of you that you are of it.
 Usually a spider bite results from the spider being trapped and threatened, e.g. inside a shoe, in clothing, or when someone places a hand or body part over the spider, as when moving a woodpile, for example.

-While there are many species of spiders in Washington state and the Seattle area, there are only three species with venom toxic enough to be of concern: the Hobo spider (Tegenaria agrestis), the Yellow Sac spider (Chericantheum mildei), and the Western Black Widow (Latrodectus hesperus)
+While there are many species of spiders in Washington state and the Seattle area, there are only two species with venom toxic enough to be of concern: the Yellow Sac spider (Chericantheum mildei), and the Western Black Widow (Latrodectus hesperus)

 The Yellow Sac spider (which aren't always yellow, that shows how devious they are) usually stay outdoors in warm weather and sometimes move indoors as the season cools.
 Bites may be painful and tissue may become necrotic, so medical attention is advised for bite victims.